pytest-visual/pytest-visual/README.md

 1. Run non-visual tests with `pytest`
 2. Lint your code with `pre-commit run -a`, and ensure no errors persist
-3. Verify that `pytest-visual` still works end-to-end with `pytest --visual-reset-all && pytest --visual`, and try accepting and declining changes.
+3. Verify that `pytest-visual` still works end-to-end with `pytest --visual-forget-all && pytest --visual`, and try accepting and declining changes.

 Also, please verify that your function inputs and outputs are type-annotated unless there's a good reason not to do so.